Idowza/pke-relay-mitigation/README.md

 ## Repository Contents
 - `distance_bounding_sim.py`: A Python script simulating the rapid bit-exchange, RTT measurement, and distance-threshold validation logic.
-- `progress_report.tex`: The IEEE double-column LaTeX document detailing the literature survey, mathematical system model, and proposed methodology.
+- `distance_bounding_sim_v2.py`: An enhanced Monte Carlo simulation that runs 500 iterations of legitimate and attack scenarios, generating an analytical scatter plot using `numpy` and `matplotlib`.

 ## How to Run the Simulation

+### Basic Simulation (`distance_bounding_sim.py`)
-The simulation is built using Python's standard library and does not require any external dependencies or pip installations.
+This simulation is built using Python's standard library and does not require any external dependencies or pip installations.

 1. Clone this repository to your local machine.
 2. Navigate to the repository directory in your terminal.